jaumard/ngx-dashboard/README.md

 ```

-The "providers" part is important, if you miss it your widget will not be see as a widget.
+The `providers` part is mandatory, if you miss it your widget will not be see as a widget.

-The "@Input()" is mandatory if you want to use `removeById` because angular 2 doesn't inherit annotations yet.
+The `@Input()` is also mandatory if you want to use `removeById` because angular 2 doesn't inherit annotations yet.

 To dynamically add your widget you also need to declare it under "entryComponents" on your app module like this: